Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Higgs correspondence in positive characteristic

-\end{proof} We come to the proof of Proposition \ref{correspondence from HB_f and HB_(0,f)}. \begin{proof} Note that Lemma \ref{lemma from 0,f to f} gives a functor $\sE$ from $HDF_{f}$ to the category of one-periodic Higgs-de Rham flows with endomorphism structure $\F_{p^f}$, while Lemma \ref{lemma from f to 0,f} gives a functor $\sD$ in the opposite direction.
+to be the composite $(GrC_1^{-1})^{f-1}(\phi_0)\circ\cdots \circ(GrC_1^{-1})(\phi_{f-2})\circ \phi_{f-1}$. \end{proof} We come to the proof of Proposition \ref{correspondence from HB_f and HB_(0,f)}. \begin{proof} For $f=1$, there is nothing to prove.
+Suppose $f\geq 2$ in the following.
+Note that Lemma \ref{lemma from 0,f to f} gives a functor $\sE$ from $HDF_{w,f}(X_2/W_2)$ to the category of one-periodic Higgs-de Rham flows with endomorphism structure $\F_{p^f}$, while Lemma \ref{lemma from f to 0,f} gives a functor $\sD$ in the opposite direction.
 We show that they give an equivalence of categories.
 It is direct to see that